UBC-MDS/DSCI_522-Group-403-Student-Performance/doc/student_performance_report.md

 |     lgbm     |    2.726576     |

 Using the preprocessed test data, we scored all five tuned models.
-The test results for each tuned model type are as shown below in ranked test RMSE performances:
+The test results for each tuned model type are as shown below:

 |    Model     | test\_rmse\_score |
 | :----------: | :---------------: |